 AirBnb is clearly going great guns in Portugal.
 However, a new legal clampdown is likely to affect landlords who haven’t been diligent in making sure they comply with all the related legalities.
 These include correctly registering their properties for short-term rental purposes, obtaining the relevant licences (under the aljomento local program), and reporting their rental income for tax purposes.

-We have thousands of homes for sale in Portugal on our property listings.
+We have thousands of homes for sale in Portugal on our property portal.
 Click here to have a browse.

 In a world-first for AirBnb, the company has entered into an agreement with the local tourist authority, Turismo de Portugal, to share information on people acting as “hosts” on the website.
 This is to “facilitate the detection” of those who are abusing the platform.